Algebraic aspects and functoriality of the set of affiliated operators: Closed Affiliated Operators

 } \end{thm} \begin{proof} Recall the notation $\fS_{A', B'}$ from \S \ref{sec:prelim}.
 Let $T \in \afm^{\text{MvN}}$ and $A/B$ be a quotient representation of $T$ for $A, B \in \kM$ with $\nul (B) \subseteq \nul (A)$.
 By Proposition \ref{prop:phi_aff_is_well_def}, $\Phi(A) / \Phi(B)$ is a quotient representation of $\Phi_{\tn\aff}(T)$.
 Since $T$ is a closed operator, Theorem \ref{thm:phi_pres_closed}-(iii) tells us that $\Phi_{\tn\aff}(T)$ must be a closed operator, and therefore its graph, $\graph{\Phi_{\tn\aff}(T)}$, is a closed subspace of $\sK \oplus \sK$.
 Thus,

 \end{proof}

 Traditionally, $\afm ^{\text{MvN}}$ is viewed as being equipped with the binary operations of strong-sum and strong-product (which are not necessarily defined for every pair of operators in $\afm^{\text{MvN}}$), and the unary operation of adjoint.
-In the theorem below, we show that there is a unique extension of $\Phi$ that respects these algebraic operations (and sends the trivial affiliated operator to the trivial affiliated operator); yet again, this extension turns out to be the restriction of $\Phi_{\tn\aff}$ (see Definition \ref{defn:Phi_aff}) to $\afm^{\text{MvN}}$.
+In the theorem below, we show that there is a unique extension of $\Phi$ that respects these algebraic operations; yet again, this extension turns out to be the restriction of $\Phi_{\tn\aff}$ (see Definition \ref{defn:Phi_aff}) to $\afm^{\text{MvN}}$.
 At this point, we hope that we have been able to persuade the reader through various perspectives that $\Phi_{\tn\aff}$ indeed gives the canonical extension of $\Phi$ to $\afm^{\text{MvN}}$.